 - Late applications will not be processed until all the late fee payment is received.

-- Students enrolled in majors and/or certificates outside of SCI must follow the processes and deadlines defined by the School offering the major or the minor.
+- Students enrolled in majors and/or certificates outside of SCI must follow the processes and deadlines defined by the School offering the major or the certificate.
 This means students completing a major or certificate in SCI and another School will be required to submit multiple graduation applications through separate campus offices.

 Forms must be submitted no later than 12:00 pm EST